 - Dyslexia Advocates, is able to help some families with dyslexia screenings/assessments.
 Contact them for more information.

 - Dyslexia United focuses on providing grants for tutoring.

 "What is the difference between a diagnosis of reading disability and a diagnosis of dyslexia?"

-The American Psychological Association (APA) recently updated their Diagnostic and statistical Manual (DSM-V), which contains the diagnostic criteria used by Licensed Psychologists.
+The American Psychological Association (APA) recently updated their Diagnostic and Statistical Manual (DSM-V), which contains the diagnostic criteria used by Licensed Psychologists.
 Dyslexia is now listed and described under the category of "Specific Learning Disability with Impairment in Reading" which is diagnostic code 315.00.
-Some psychologists use this terminology, while others prefer to say dyslexia.
+Some psychologists use this terminology; howeverit is important to use the term dyslexia to provide clarity and consistency with the diagnosis and the plan going forward.
 Be sure to ask your evaluator about this prior to your evaluation.
-This article, written by psychologist Steve Dyksra further addresses dyslexia in the DSM-V, including the erroneous rumor that is was removed.
+This article, written by psychologist Steve Dykstra further addresses dyslexia in the DSM-V, including the erroneous rumor that is was removed.